The rape catastrophe in the U.S.

 ANDE is easy to use and consists of the following components:

-The ANDE instrument contains all of the hardware and software required for fully automated DNA fingerprint generation and analysis.
+The ANDE instrument contains all of the hardware and software required for fully automated DNA ID generation and analysis.
 The instrument is portable and ruggedized; it requires no recalibration after transport.
 The instrument can be installed and ready to run samples in under 20 minutes from unpacking and can be easily operated by non-technical personnel.

 Automated Data Analysis and Data Management Software:

-The ANDE System uses software for automated data interpretation and generation of DNA fingerprints.
+The ANDE System uses software for automated data interpretation and generation of DNA IDs.
 The ANDE System also comes with the FAIRS (Federated ANDE Information Retrieval Software) that allows the ANDE data to be used with DNA databases.

 All of these features come with an emphasis on privacy protection – ANDE generates no information concerning an individual’s health or geographic origin.
-The DNA fingerprint simply identifies you – not anything about who you are.
+The DNA ID simply identifies you – not anything about who you are.

 How to use ANDE: